Pennsylvania CDL DUI Laws

 pennsylvania cdl dui laws

 Pennsylvania CDL DUI Defense Attorney Steven E. Kellis provides free case reviews.
-He will do everything possible to build a sound defense and ideally have your DUI charges dropped and your case dismissed.
-Each case is different so call him now to discuss your rights.
-Serving the Allentown, Philadelphia and Lancaster metro areas.
+He will do everything possible to build a sound defense and, ideally, have your DUI charges dropped and your case dismissed.
+Each case is different, so call him now to discuss your rights.
+Serving the Allentown, Philadelphia, and Lancaster metro areas.

-Penalties For Violating Pennsylvania CDL DUI Laws
+What Are The Penalties For Violating Pennsylvania CDL DUI Laws?

 Accelerated Rehabilitative Disposition

 First-time DUI offenders may be eligible for Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program.
 The ARD program can give first-time offenders a break in terms of the consequences of their DUI, but not everyone is eligible.
-Pennsylvania’s ARD initiative offers many benefits to persons who successfully complete the program, including no jail time and a reduced license suspension.
+Pennsylvania’s ARD initiative offers many benefits to persons who complete the program, including no jail time and a reduced license suspension.
 Another benefit of ARD is that you will not have to disclose your DUI as a conviction to current or future employers.
-While successful completion of Pennsylvania’s ARD program can greatly reduce the consequences of a DUI charge for first-time offenders, it may not be right in your case.
+While completing Pennsylvania’s ARD program can significantly reduce the consequences of a DUI charge for first-time offenders, it may not be right in your case.
 This is because there may be other defenses to your DUI arrest.
 For example, the arresting officer may not have had probable cause to stop you, or there may have been a problem with the breathalyzer machine.
-There is no way of knowing what defenses may be available to you, until I have had the opportunity to review your case.
+There is no way of knowing what defenses may be available to you until I have had the opportunity to review your case.

 Call A DUI Lawyer Who Knows Pennsylvania CDL DUI Laws